Palmetto Boys State Information

 - Academic Honors

 - Community and Church Activities

 - Reason why they want to attend Boys State

-- Submit Paragraph, or more, expressing feelings about the United States Flag, The National Anthem, and Being a Citizen of the United States of America.
+Applicants must also give a paragraph, or more, expressing their feelings about the United States Flag, The National Anthem, and Being a Citizen of the United States of America.

 Each interviewer completed a score sheet for each candidate. the three score sheets were totaled and candidates were ranked by score with the top 7 candidates being selected.

-Contact our Boys State Representative for an application for our sponsorship to next years Palmetto Boys State.
+Contact our Boys State Representative, Ray Friedl, for an application for our sponsorship to next years Palmetto Boys State.

 View our 2018 Boys State Attendees